AlexAntony3/executioner/README.md

 * Select an **owner** for the repository
 * **Change** the name of the repository if required
 * Choose whether to **copy** all branches or just the `default` branch.
-* Click the Create Fork button and you have forked your repository.
+* Click the Create Fork button and you have forked my repository.

+### Local Development

+* To run the programme on your development tool, make sure you have atleast version **3.8+** of python installed.
+* To run the code on the development tool, type in the following to the terminal:
+> python3 run.py

 ---